 2012 - Woodvall Moore

 2009 - Ray Thrasher

 Previous to the Lifetime Service Award, the recipient of a Life Membership was approved by the Board of Directors and at the time of their retirement received a certificate in recognition of making significant contributions to the Association of Christian Librarians or to Christian librarianship.

-Life Membership recipients: Betty Anderson, Fayetta Davis, Bea Flinner, Patricia Griffin, Helen Lemmon, Lois Luesing, Roger Phillips, Steven Preston, Dorsey Reynolds, and Alice Willis.
+Life Membership recipients: Betty Anderson, Helen Lemmon, Lois Luesing, Roger Phillips, Steven Preston, Dorsey Reynolds, and Alice Wills.